 What is courage?
 It’s one of the four stoic virtues.
 The other three are Wisdom, Justice and Moderation.
-The actual definition is that courage is the quality of mind or spirit that enables a person to face difficulty, danger, pain, etc., without fear.
+Specifically, courage is the quality of mind or spirit that enables a person to face difficulty, danger, pain, etc., without fear.
 I would say DESPITE fear.

 When you are about to die, there is a clarity that only exists in that precious moment.
-Everything pales in significance, and only that which truly matters is able to remain on the mind.
-Most people die knowing that they didn’t go for it.
+Everything pales in significance, and only that which truly matters is able to remain in the mind.
+In other words, most people die knowing that they didn’t go for it.

 This is your life.
 When you die, it’s a journey you will make on your own.
 Only you will have to deal with the consequences, so make your own decisions.
 Those decisions will require courage.